awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 The control only checks the customer managed policies that you create\.
 It does not check inline and AWS managed policies\.

-IAM policies define a set of privileges granted to users, groups, or roles\.
-It is recommended and considered a standard security advice to grant least privilege, which means to grant only the permissions required to perform a task\.
+IAM policies define a set of privileges that are granted to users, groups, or roles\.
+Following standard security advice, AWS recommends that you grant least privilege, which means to grant only the permissions that are required to perform a task\.
 When you provide full administrative privileges instead of the minimum set of permissions that the user needs, you expose the resources to potentially unwanted actions\.

 Instead of allowing full administrative privileges, determine what users need to do and then craft policies that let the users perform only those tasks\.
 It is more secure to start with a minimum set of permissions and grant additional permissions as necessary\.
 Do not start with permissions that are too lenient and then try to tighten them later\.